• Use Cases

 See the signup fan-out use case

-Deliver trial onboarding or conversion prompts
+Trial onboarding and conversion prompts

 Use trial.started to trigger the template that explains next steps, activation milestones, or plan-specific onboarding.

-Send billing confirmations or receipts from product state
+Billing confirmations and receipts from product state

 Use payment.succeeded to send the right confirmation email as soon as the billing event lands, without adding a separate email job in your app.

-Keep email delivery inside the same event fan-out layer
+Email delivery inside the same event fan-out layer

 The same event can still drive CRM, lifecycle, support, and internal alerts while SendGrid handles the customer-facing message path.